NickMcConnell/AngbandPlus/readme.txt

 === Quick and dirty compilation instructions ===

-For many platforms (including Macintosh and Windows), a "pre-compiled" archive is available, which contains everything you need to install and play Angband.
+For many platforms (including OS X and Windows), a "pre-compiled" archive is available, which contains everything you need to install and play Angband.
 For other platforms, including most UNIX systems, you must compile the source code yourself.
 Try the following non-trivial steps: